srvk/DiViMe/README.md

 1. Put the files you want to analyze inside the "data" folder inside the DiViMe folder.
 If your files aren't .wav some of the tools may not work.
 Please consider converting them into wav with some other program, such as [ffmpeg](https://www.ffmpeg.org/).
 It is probably safer to make a copy (rather than moving your files into the data folder), in case you later decide to delete the whole folder.

 2. If you have any annotations, put them also in the same "data" folder.
 Annotations can be in .eaf, .textgrid, or .rttm format, and *they should be named exactly as your wav files*.
 It is probably safer to make a copy (rather than moving them), in case you later decide to delete the whole vagrant folder.

-[//]: # (Julien, you had a solution for not moving data at all -- can you please describe it in simple terms?)

 3. Launch the virtual machine anytime by navigating to your DiViMe folder on your terminal and performing: